 The first thing I get any of my clients to do is become aware of their posture when they are standing.
 Two of the more common things I see with people is hump back or rib thrust (with some people combining both).

-Hump back is where the upper back is rounded forward, the head hangs forward, people with this shape often complain of sore necks and shoulders, headaches and migraines can also be a bit of a problem here too.
+Hump back is where the upper back is rounded forward and the head hangs forward.
+People with this shape often complain of sore necks and shoulders, headaches and migraines can also be a bit of a problem here too.
 We see this shape more and more with people looking down at their phones and working on computers and laptops most of the day.

 This short video has a couple of moves to help free up the tension and start building some strength in your back.